Overview: Workcycles City Bikes

 Double-Tube Transport

-The twin top-tubes make this frame extremely strong and the front carrier mounts are welded in place.
-The 70cm size Double-Tube is extra long for really tall men (200cm / 6’6″+).
+The twin top-tubes make this frame extremely strong and stiffer than the otherwise similar Opa but Dutch men generally buy them because it’s something of an icon here.
+The 73cm size Double-Tube is extra long for really tall men (200cm / 6’6″+).

-“Kruis” = “Cross” Originally made for the pastor with his long robes.
+“Kruis” = “Cross” Originally made for the preacher with his long robes.
 The many triangulated tubes makes this frame very stiff, strong and distrinctive.
 The Kruis also has a very long head tube for very upright sitting while the step-over is lower than a diamond frame of the same size.
-Tip: The Kruis makes a great transport bike with our front carrier.
+Tip: The Kruis makes a great transport bike with our front carrier; It’s even stiffer than the Double-Tube frame.

 Sizes: 57, 61, 65cm